Fiona Sennett is a principal in our Insurance & Health team and is based in the Brisbane office.

 ‘When managing files, I’m acutely aware of the client’s needs, as well as their key performance indicators (KPIs).
 In addition, I’m succinct and pragmatic, while also being thorough.
 I don’t go down every dry gully just for the sake of it.
 Instead, I outline the various options available and offer practical solutions that match the way the client wants to handle their claim and that comply with their internal KPIs.
 My clients like how I approach conferences, because I always hit all their points and ensure that they are aware of all the issues they will face if the case goes to court.
 It’s remarkable how many cases settle once the claimant gets a proper understanding of the facts.’

-Fiona was listed in Best Lawyers in both 2016 and 2017, and was recognised as a leading public liability lawyer in Doyle's Guide 2016.
+Fiona has been listed in the 2016 - 2019 editions of Best Lawyers for Insurance Law, and was recognised as a Leading Public Liability Lawyer in Doyle's Guide 2016.

 ‘At Barry.Nilsson., we work together to make things better for our clients.
 Each member of the Insurance & Health team has different strengths that we can capitalise on.
 We also have excellent systems, which we tailor to suit the needs of our clients.
 This makes us very efficient and ensures that our interactions with clients run smoothly.